krisds/koopa/README.txt

 original puts them all in one big file.
 The licensing is unclear, but the code is offered publicly at the above site.

+= Configuration options =

+Following options can be set on the command line by passing them as "-D<option>=<value>" to the JVM.

+* koopa.maxCobolWordLength: defaults to 31.
+Use a value greater than zero to override this.
+Setting it to 0 makes it use the default value.
+Setting it to a negative value disables the length check all together.

 = Generation =

 Grammar files end in ".kg" (for "Koopa grammar").
 These are processed by the